 If one of the levels lines up with a technical point as the 50% level does with this demand zone, it has confluence with it, which means price has a better chance of reversing if it reaches the zone.

 Retracements almost always end at some kind of technical point, usually a support or resistance level or supply and demand zone.
-Often, multiple levels or zones will have formed during the prior swing, so the retracement tool will also help you find which of these is the one price is most likely to reverse at.
+Often, multiple levels or zones will have formed during the prior swing, so the Fibonacci retracement tool will also help you find which of these price is most likely to reverse at.

 #3 Predicting Where Swings Will End

-Did you notice how there was a level below the 100% level in the previous image?
+Did you notice the 100% level in the previous image?

 Take a look again…